User37som/libbitcoin/bx stealth secret.md

                      STDIN.
 ```

-The **stealth secret** is knowable only to the owner of the spend secret (the receiver).
+The **stealth secret** is knowable only to the owner of the **spend secret** (the receiver).
 With the spend secret and the shared secret the payment may be identified by the receiver and spent.
-It is necessary for the receiver to obtain the ephemeral public key for a given payment in order to derive the shared secret.
+It is necessary for the receiver to obtain the **ephemeral public key** for a given payment in order to derive the **shared secret**.

 ### Example 1
 spend secret, shared secret